Updated: September 6, 2019

 What does software end-of-life mean?
 It’s the date or time frame provided by a software company to indicate when bug fixes, security updates, and other support will end for a specific software product.

-It’s not uncommon for businesses to endanger the entire online presence of their company by running software that’s no longer supported, leaving a company progressively more at risk as vulnerabilities continue to go unaddressed.
-Even servers that are running on the latest software versions carry a certain level of risk from yet-to-be-identified security exploits.
-However, the degree of risk has been reduced by all the previous fixes and updates that have been applied.
-When software vulnerabilities are left unpatched, it’s impossible to protect a business from the threat of potential exploits.
-In the last two years, 57% of breaches were caused by a vulnerability where a patch was available but hadn’t been applied.
-Each year, the severity and volume of malicious hacking increases.
-And each year, hackers are finding and attacking vulnerabilities at a faster rate, leaving businesses with a narrowing window of response time.
+It’s not unusual for businesses to run their websites on software that’s no longer supported.
+However, this reliance on outdated software leaves a company progressively more at risk as vulnerabilities continue to go unaddressed.
+The security firm, Tripwire, discovered in a recent survey that 27% of companies had experienced a data breach caused by unpatched vulnerabilities.
+1 Even servers that are running on the latest software versions carry a certain level of risk from yet-to-be-identified security exploits.
+Each year, the severity and volume of malicious hacking increases, and each year, hackers are finding and attacking vulnerabilities at a faster rate, leaving businesses with a narrowing window of response time.
 So it makes sense that the companies that have avoided breaches are significantly faster at both detecting and patching vulnerabilities.
-1
+2

 The Benefits of New Software